regionjs/region-core/docs/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-I don't agree to talk about political correctness in technical field.
+Be free.

-But if any related behavior is considered unacceptable, please contact dancerphil1994@gmail.com.
+If any related behavior is considered unacceptable, please contact dancerphil1994@gmail.com.